 Super Bad Nanny

-Stella Armstrong (Lindsay Hartley - Romance at Reindeer Lodge) has found herself with her hands full as not only has she young twins to deal with but she also has to deal with putting on a charity fund-raiser event which annoys Meredith (Bree Williamson - Love You to Death) who likes to boss all her friends around and have her way.
-It is why having become over committed that Stella hires Blake (Freya Tingley), a seemingly perfect nanny who not only appears to have the gift with her boys but is a Godsend around the house.
+Stella Armstrong (Lindsay Hartley - Romance at Reindeer Lodge) has found herself with her hands full as not only has she young twins to deal with but she also has to deal with putting on a charity fund-raiser event, a fact which annoys Meredith (Bree Williamson - Love You to Death) who likes to boss all her friends around and have her own way.
+It is why having become over committed that Stella hires Blake (Freya Tingley), a seemingly perfect nanny who not only appears to have the gift with her boys but is a wonder around the house.
 Whilst there is some thing about Blake which seems familiar to Stella she can't quite work out what it is.
-What she doesn't know is that Blake is the baby she put up for adoption many years ago when she couldn't cope and she has tracked down her mother to get revenge for being abandoned.
+What she doesn't know is that Blake is the baby she put up for adoption many years ago when she couldn't cope and now she has tracked down her mother to get revenge for being abandoned.

 Claws out and sharpened is what springs to mind about "The Wrong Nanny", another made for TV movie which uses a staple storyline of a psycho nanny and it isn't even a spoiler for me to say that Blake is Stella's daughter she gave up for adoption and is after revenge as it is that obvious.
-As such there is a big side to this TV movie which is heavily cliche and like in every single bad nanny movie you might have come across we watch Blake scowl, act nasty to anyone who annoys her, threatens some and as this is the 21st century she uses hidden surveillance equipment to make her stalking easier.
+As such there is a big side to "The Wrong Nanny" which is heavily cliche and like in every single bad nanny movie you might have come across we watch Blake scowl, act nasty to anyone who annoys her, threatens some and as this is the 21st century she uses hidden surveillance equipment to make her stalking easier.